 The basic activity of the Foundation to fulfil its mission is supplying grants for nutrition related research projects to young investigators.
-Project grants are available for a maximum of two years.
-For two-year projects, a progress report must be submitted shortly before the end of the first year by the end of September / early October.
-On the basis of this report, the Foundation will decide by the end of October / early November on release of the grant for the second year.
+Project grants are available for a period of one year.

 Applications for Research Grants are reviewed on the basis of the originality of the project, the definition of a clear study hypothesis, the appropriateness of the experimental design, the feasibility of the research plan and the relevance to nutrition.
 Where appropriate, applicants are encouraged to show power and sample size calculations in full, and seek help from statisticians if needed.
 Only investigators at an early phase of their academic career (< 10 years after obtaining their PhD) are accepted as first applicants.
 It is acceptable for more senior investigators to function as co-applicant.
 PhD candidates may also apply as first applicants and in that case it is strongly encouraged to have a more senior investigator (eg. their PhD supervisor) as co-applicant.